My Morning Routine for Anxiety

 What is a good morning routine?

-A good morning routine is one that addresses all your needs, whether mental, physical, emotional, or spiritual.
+A good morning routine for success is one that addresses all your needs, whether mental, physical, emotional, or spiritual.
 All of these are important, and ideally, your morning routine checklist will include elements that address more than one at once, especially if you don’t have time for them all (and who does?).

 Over time your morning routine will need to adapt as you change and grow.
 Parts of your morning routine that were necessary at the beginning will be switched out for new areas that feed your desire to focus on, and this is okay.

-When your day starts with morning depression, it can really set a sad tone for the entire day ahead.
-There was a time in my life when I just couldn’t accept a life of living with the overwhelming depression I had.
+When your day starts with morning depression and anxiety, it can really set a sad tone for the entire day ahead.
+There was a time in my life when I just couldn’t accept a life of living with the crippling depression I had.
 I always knew that our morning moods and mindsets could be key factors for how we feel the rest of the day, which is why I became curious about how much of an impact a morning routine could have on my morning mood.
 That curiosity eventually turned to hopefulness once I started making decisions to support my self-care and feel less stressed.

 The other aspect of a morning routine that’s enabled me to feel calmer is that I repeat it daily, so I don’t experience anxiety or waste time wondering what to do next.
 Once these steps or healthy habits become like second nature, you’ll feel much less scrambled in the morning.